Nidhal-Khazene/Notes-mobile-app/README.md

 # notes_app

-A Notes App using Flutter with Local Storage and Bloc State Management.
+A Notes App using Flutter with Local Storage (using Hive) and Bloc State Management.